 Presentation of the Award

 The winner of a Governor’s Safety and Health Award will be notified when its application and records have been evaluated and verified.
 The recipient may elect to receive the award at a ceremony at the employer's worksite or during the annual Governor's Safety and Health Conference.
-If the employer chooses to have the award presented at the Governor’s Safety and Health Conference, the application must be postmarked prior to March 1 of each year, mailed to the Kentucky Labor Cabinet address indicated above and be received at least six weeks before the award is to be presented.
+If the employer chooses to have the award presented at the Governor’s Safety and Health Conference, the application must be postmarked prior to March 1 of each year, mailed to the Kentucky Education and Labor Cabinet and be received at least six weeks before the award is to be presented.

 For those employers who wish to have the award presentation made at their establishment, we encourage a celebration ceremony.
 Encouraging local civic and labor leaders to attend a celebration highlighted by greetings from prominent officials representing the employer, employees and government will contribute a great deal to the occasion and publicly demonstrate the employer's and employees' pride in their joint accomplishments.
 Presentation of the award should be publicized to the greatest extent possible, both for the public relations value and as a stimulus for safe and healthy conduct on the part of employees.
 (Award recipients will be responsible for making arrangements for media and internal publicity if the event is handled by the employer at the establishment.)